jmig5776/numfocus_grant_proposal-/proposal.md

 ## Timeline of Deliverables:
 ### Week 1 - 3
- * Implement cancel and apart algorithm
+ * Implement cancel and apart algorithm.

 This is how both algorithms will be implemented.
 1. Implement cancel from SymPy and write test cases also
 2. Implement div.